lichkingTed/query-agent-Louis/README.md

  - Use logging if you want to check your outputs, make sure write logs to `agent.log`
  - If you encounter errors, wait a few minutes before retrying
  - Do not refresh the browser to avoid losing your session
+ - Make sure to note your `Submission ID` for the Google form for the final submission.

 ### Submission Requirements
 1. GitHub Repository